 The three case studies in the report illustrate that many different Swedish actors can be active in one and the same partner country.
 Multilateral organisations (via Sweden's core contributions or Sida's multi-bi support); Sida's support through various strategies - for civil society organisations (in their own prioritised activities or carrying out interventions commissioned by Sida), research cooperation, human rights and democratisation, regions and individual countries - and support through other Swedish agencies are examples of ways for Swedish aid to "be delivered".
 The impression is that Swedish actors (Swedish government actor-agencies, Sida, and civil society organisations, but also foreign missions) are not always aware of the operations of other Swedish actors in an individual country.
-From an information and a coordination perspective, it would appear important strategies, particularly in countries in which Sida does not have a bilateral presence.
+63 From an information and a coordination perspective, it would appear important agencies?" answering it "yes and no".

-However, SOU 2010:32 (chapter 2.1) asks the question "Foreign missions - are they agencies?" answering it "yes and no".
-Sida (2015) points out the disadvantages of funding bilateral interventions through thematic that a close dialogue is conducted between the different actors who decide on the use of Swedish aid funds in an individual partner country and that work in the field is well coordinated.
+62 However, SOU 2010:32 (chapter 2.1) asks the question "Foreign missions - are they that a close dialogue is conducted between the different actors who decide on the use of Swedish aid funds in an individual partner country and that work in the field is well coordinated.
 How does cooperation within Sida and between Sida and other agencies and organisations operate?